 Every 4WD comes with a maximum towing capacity, along with maximum tow ball weight, GCM and a whole range of other figures you need to investigate.

 I wrote a post about this some time ago which explains it all very simply – Towing Capacity; a simple guide to keep you legal.

 Fit a tray that’s too long

 Everyone should know about the huge increase of dual cab Ute chassis bending in Australia, and this is part of the reason why you can’t fit a tray that is too long.

-The general rule is that the tray can be a maximum of 60% of the wheel base measurement.
+The general rule is that the tray can be a maximum of 60% of the wheel base measurement overhanging the rear wheels.
 If you exceed this you end up with an illegal 4WD, and a much higher likelihood of bending something.

 Fit a body lift without engineering